adsabs/adsabs-pages/help/search.md

   The <B>"+ options"</B> button allows you to <ul>
   <li>specify a publication date range to search in between (if you do not know the month you may use "00".)
   <li>select a database:  astronomy, physics, general or all
-  <li>disable fulltext (searches only the metadata and not the entire article)
+  <li>disable fulltext (searches only article metadata and not the entire article)
   <li> select articles only
   </ul>